goldfiglabs/introspector/README.md

 1. What's currently supported?

-   Introspector is being released with support for most common AWS services, including IAM, ec2, and s3, as well as higher level services such as lambda, ECS, and plumbing such as SNS and SQS.
+   Introspector is being released with support for most common AWS services, including IAM, EC2, and S3, as well as higher level services such as Lambda, ECS, and plumbing such as SNS and SQS.

 1. What's the set of permissions needed to run an import?